5 Best Ways To Get Van Gogh Museum Tickets In Amsterdam + Tips For Visiting

 The easiest way to get to the museum is by public transportation or – if you are staying in the area – by walking.

-Keep in mind the museum has two entrances – one for individual visitors, and one for groups.
-If you are not with a group, you will have to visit the individuals’ entrance located in Museum Square as they won’t let you in from the group gate – not even if you made a genuine mistake.
+There are two entrances – one for individual visitors, and one for groups.
+If you are not with a group, you will have to use the individuals’ entrance in Museum Square as they won’t let you in from the group gate – not even if you made a genuine mistake.
 As we stayed really close to the museum and walked from our hotel, we ended up at the group entrance and stood in line for a good five minutes before realizing we needed the other gate.

 The nearest tram stops are Van Baerlestraat which is served by tram 2, 5 or 12 and Museumplein which is served by tram 3, 5 and 12 and bus numbers 347 and 357.